calcmogul/controls-engineering-in-frc/README.md

 ### Bridge the knowledge gap

-A smoother transition is needed between the mindsets of PID control and modern control.

-* "Controls engineers have a more general framework than just PID.
-Here's how PID fits into that framework."
-* Add intro to modern control part "has three parts: make model, design controller, estimate state.
-We'll go through each."
-* Add section bridging gap between PID and modern control understanding "more general term for setpoint is reference; former focused on fiddling with controller params as current past and future, explain how those params are seen by modern control (position and velocity gains) and how bad raw integral control is.
-Explain how PID maps to modern control's states, inputs, and outputs.
-* Modern control cares about making accurate model, then driving the states they care about to zero.
-Integral control is added with uerror if needed to handle model uncertainty (but prefer not to do so).

 A small section on kinematics and dynamics in general would be useful for those trying to follow the state-space model derivations.